-Transportation Technology Grade 10
+Transportation Technology TTJ201 Grade 10 Open

-TTJ201 Open

-This course introduces students to the service and maintenance of vehicles.
+This course introduces students to the service and maintenance of vehicles, aircraft, and/ or watercraft.
 Students will develop knowledge and skills related to the construction and operation of vehicle/craft systems and learn maintenance and repair techniques.
 Student projects may include the construction of a self-propelled vehicle or craft, engine service, tire/wheel service, electrical/battery service, and proper body care.
-Students will develop an awareness of related environmental and societal issues, and will explore secondary and postsecondary pathways leading to careers in the transportation industry.
+Students will develop an awareness of related environmental and societal issues and will explore secondary and post secondary pathways leading to careers in the transportation industry.